Xi-Putin meeting: Can the Ukraine crisis push Russia closer to China? | DW | 03.02.2022

 Putin's first in-person meeting with President Xi in two years comes as Chinese and Russian relations with Europe and the United States continue to deteriorate.

 Russia continues to maintain around 100,000 troops along its border with Ukraine.
-The US and NATO have said there is a real threat Russia could invade Ukraine.
+The United States and NATO have said there is a real threat Russia could invade Ukraine.

-The EU is preparing tough sanctions if that should happen, as current tensions between Moscow and the West are the highest they've been in decades.

 China's time in the global spotlight as host of the 2022 Winter Games is being overshadowed by diplomatic boycotts from several Western countries over Beijing's human rights record, and geopolitical tension over Taiwan and the South China Sea.